 Not far is your second waterfall of the day, Skógafoss.
 Like Seljalandsfoss, this mighty waterfall falls an impressive 60-metres but in a wide curtain of thundering water.
 The ground around it is very flat, allowing visitors to get quite close, and on sunny days, it is possible to see several rainbows in the spray of the falls.

-Finally, you will make a quick stop in the charming town of Vík before heading onto your accommodation close by.
+Finally, you will make a stop in the charming town of Vík before heading onto your accommodation close by.

 Your day will begin with a drive across the sands of Sólheimasandur, a vast black desert that stretches up to the edges of the grand Vatnajökull National Park.
 Marvel at the contrasting landscapes as each new horizon comes into view.